 If people are complaining and filing claims against you, they are not having a very positive customer experience, are they?
 Here’s where compliance comes into play again.
 The whole point of TCPA is to mitigate compliance risk and avoid litigation.
 It’s important to keep tabs on your sales, marketing and even legal teams to avoid any mishaps.
 The laws surrounding TCPA are to ensure that you have the right strategy in place so you can avoid litigation.
 Both the cost and risk of litigation are high.

 If your agency makes thousands of calls each day, it makes documenting the customer’s compliance even more challenging.
 There are helpful solutions, like the Trustedform Solution, which verifies the origin of Internet leads.
 However, if you’re working with a company like SmartFinancial, your leads are already TCPA compliant.
 You’ll just need to document that the leads you’re calling or texting originated with that specific company.

 General provisions of TCPA

-Calls made manually and which do not contain a pre-recorded message.
+- Calls made manually and do not contain a pre-recorded message.

-Calls made by or on behalf of tax-exempt nonprofit organization.
+- Calls made by or on behalf of tax-exempt nonprofit organizations.

 Pre-recorded Telephone Messages or Artificial Calls of Any Kind

-The message must clearly state the name of business, individual or entity in the beginning of the message.
+- The message must clearly state the name of business, individual or entity at the beginning of the message.